tapilew/settlement-ramp/README.md

      by ChainSettle).
    - It then connects to Base Sepolia (via wagmi/viem) to listen for the final `AttestationHandled` event and display confirmation.
-   - The trigger is the PayPal Sandbox payment itself, detected by ChainSettle.
+   - **The trigger is the PayPal Sandbox payment itself, detected by ChainSettle.** The UI serves to guide the user and observe the result.

 ```mermaid
 sequenceDiagram